iAmG-r00t/Ansible/roles/public-key-auth-setup_ansible/README.md

 ```bash
 ssh-keygen -f public-key-setup_role/files/SSH-Key -y
 ```
-- If it displays you the private key then you are good to go, follow the below steps to complete.
+- If it displays the private key then you are good to go, follow the below steps to complete.
-* Now we proceed to add the private key to your ~/.ssh/ folder
+* Next we proceed to add the private key to your ~/.ssh/ folder
 + Best practice is to rename the files to a different name, for easy tracking.

 3. Move files to the .ssh folder on the home directory